fusedreality/remote-jobs/company-profiles/mtc.md

 Email jobs@mtcmedia.co.uk

 We also have a list of current apportunties at http://www.mtcmedia.co.uk/careers.
-While most will list Dundee/Edinburgh we still still review remote candidates.
+While most will list Dundee/Edinburgh we still still review remote candidates equally.